-11. Schematics, Assembly Drawings, and BOM
+10. Schematics, Assembly Drawings, and BOM

 Schematics, assembly drawings, and bill of materials (BOM) are available through Simplicity Studio when the kit documentation package has been installed.
+They are also available from the Silicon Labs website and kit page.

-12. Kit Revision History
+11. Kit Revision History